pamapa/callblocker/README.md

 ## Setup
 There are two ways to connect the callblock to your phone system, depending if your system is VoIP or analog.
-The callblocker acts as an additional phone, when someone is calling the phone detects the number and checks it offline via white-and blacklists.
-There is also the ability to check the number online.

 ### Setup via Fritzbox
 - Create in the Fritzbox a new IP-phone